Sherlock2019/EV4rent/README.md

 this a POC for building an AWS infra for a EV rental service using a mobile apps

-a future proof infrastructure and services  for Blue SG  EV on demand rental  Services  with has those features :
+a future proof infrastructure and services    EV on demand rental  Services  with has those features :

 * A mobile App connecting to a Service to book cars
 * iOt  data from EV cars  streaming to a Server to collect data and react to any issues the driver might have